Lead recovery workflow

 Does this answer customers without human review?

-The first version usually keeps humans in the loop.
+The first version keeps humans in the loop.
 It captures and summarizes the request, creates the next step, and sends practical acknowledgments or prompts based on rules you approve.

 How do you know whether it worked?